anikburman/biostat840-intro--Anik---Burman-/README.md

+Hello everyone! my name is Anik Burman.
+I am a first year PhD student at the department of Biostatistics, Johns Hopkins Bloomberg School of Public Health.

-Link to Quarto Website: https://anikburman.github.io/biostat840-intro-Anik-Burman/
+Here is the link to the Quarto Website: https://anikburman.github.io/biostat840-intro-Anik-Burman/